-This June marks the 45th anniversary of the release of the hit single “(Is There) Life on Mars?” so we thought it would be a good idea to talk to you about David Bowie for a minute.
+Last June marked the 45th anniversary of the release of the hit single “(Is There) Life on Mars?” so we thought it would be a good idea to talk to you about David Bowie for a minute.
 The late songwriter was not only one of the most influential to walk the face of the earth, he created music that is simply out of this world, even now.

-Just ask tech guru Elon Musk, who, in early 2018, fitted a customized Tesla Roadster with Bowie’s song “Space Oddity” before sending it on its merry way towards the planet Mars via the launch of his SpaceX Falcon Heavy rocket.
+Just ask tech guru Elon Musk, who, in early 2018, fitted a customized Tesla Roadster with a recording of Bowie’s song “Space Oddity” before sending it on its merry way towards the planet Mars via the launch of his SpaceX Falcon Heavy rocket.
 Now in orbit, the contraption, which also included a robotic driver called “Starman” (another Bowie song title), is expected to continuously play the song on a loop as it makes its way towards the red planet over the next billion years.

 That’s just one of the many feats David Bowie has been able to achieve, both in life and in death.
 In fact, few musical legends can match up to the accomplishments of the late singer-songwriter.
 The British entertainer and global personality has left an indelible mark on the music scene from a career that spanned five decades.